 For a respite from the bustling city, Villa Borghese ♥ is a large pleasant park, where hiring a pedal-powered carriage for cruising around is a popular activity.
 Make sure you get the one with a motorized boost; otherwise, the ratio of hard work versus enjoyment will tilt against you.

-The Borghese Museum and Gallery ♥ is on the park’s grounds.
-The ground floor consists of nine splendid rooms full of superb sculpture, while the upper level contains an outstanding collection of paintings.
+The Borghese Museum and Gallery ♥ sit on the park’s grounds.
+The ground floor consists of nine splendid rooms full of superb sculptures, while the upper level contains an outstanding collection of paintings.
 Entry is timed and a limited number of people are allowed in for each two-hour interval; advance ticket purchase is essential.

 The area of Trastevere ♥♥ around the church of Santa Maria is a hip and happening cluster of streets and squares lined with bars, cafés and shops, one of my most favorite rioni of the city.

-Ghetto ♥, conversely, does not appear particularly hip, but it gets quite lively in the evenings.
+Ghetto ♥, conversely, does not appear particularly hip, but it gets quite lively with its food scene.
 We walked by Rome’s central synagogue without going on a tour that it offers.
-At the beginning of Via Portico d’Ottavia, the main street of the Ghetto, there is a well-known pastry shop Il Boccione, where stern-looking all-female staff dispenses freshly-baked treats.
+Nearby Portico d’Ottavia is a rare free-entry Roman ruins site.
+At the other end of Via Portico d’Ottavia, the main street of the Ghetto, there is a well-known pastry shop Il Boccione, where stern-looking all-female staff dispenses freshly-baked treats.
 We tried their specialty, torte di ricotta e visciole – those with a sweet tooth will love it!

-Among the many delights that await you on various walking routes around town, is the amazing “keyhole” view ♥♥ through the locked gates of the church of Santa Maria del Priorato on Piazza Cavalieri di Malta on Aventine Hill.
-Off the beaten track, for sure, but worth every effort you put into getting there and finding it.
+Among the many delights that await you on various walking routes around town, is the amazing “keyhole” view ♥ through the locked gates of the church of Santa Maria del Priorato on Piazza Cavalieri di Malta on Aventine Hill.
+Off the beaten track, for sure, but worth the effort you put into getting there and finding it.

 We walked almost everywhere in Rome, having stayed largely within the city core.
 The couple of times we used metro in 2003, we did not like it much.
 Our recollection is that of the worst subway system that we have ever used anywhere – infrequent, badly-maintained and overall unpleasant.
 With only two lines in operation at that time, not many places were within easy reach by metro.
 The bus network is considerably more extensive, but not on one of our visits to Rome did we use a bus.